encukou/gillcup_graphics/docs/source/tutorial/03-animations.rst

 The second changed line is similar – it just animates the value back to zero.

-The last added line reads:
+The next added line reads:

 .. literalinclude:: ../examples/03-animations.py
     :lines: 28